 - Vice President of Executive Committee and Board of Trustees Member, Avalon Housing Inc. (2011- Present)

 - Member, Washtenaw County Bar Association (Former President, Board of Directors; Member and Past Chair, Public Service Committee; Past Chair, Family Law Section; Past Chair, Friend of the Court Liaison Committee)

 - Member, Women Lawyers Association of Michigan

 - Member, Washtenaw County Circuit Court Case Evaluation Committee (2010 – 2013)

 - Mediator, Washtenaw County Circuit Court, family law and civil litigation

 - Case Evaluator, civil and commercial cases, Washtenaw County Circuit Court

 - Mediation coach, Institute of Continuing Legal Education (ICLE), Divorce & Civil Case Mediation Training (2010, 2011)

-SEMINARS & PUBLICATIONS
+SEMINARS & PUBLICATION